Midwest Air Group: History

 Midwest Airlines filed a petition for Chapter 11, Title 11, United States Code|Chapter 11 bankruptcy on February 25, 2016.

 Fleet

 Most of the fleet of Boeing 717s have been returned to lessors, and most flights have been outsourced to Republic Airways Holdings.
-Republic Airways Holdings used Embraer 190 E-jets in the full aircraft livery and branding of Midwest Airlines, although the Embraer 190's were manned and crewed entirely by employees of Republic Airways Holdings subsidiary Republic Airlines.
+Republic Airways Holdings used Embraer 190 E-jets in the full aircraft livery and branding of Midwest Airlines, although the Embraer 190's were crewed entirely by employees of Republic Airways Holdings subsidiary Republic Airlines.